-The Aspra and Legacy Portfolio has exceptional characteristics in relation to the UniCredit's loan portfolio as it originated from and is classified under bad loans mainly before 2009 from various banks which, at the time, belonged to the UniCredit Group (former Capitalia and former UniCredit), based on the underwriting, monitoring and recovery policies that were different from those later adopted by the UniCredit Group.
+The Aspra and Legacy Portfolio has exceptional characteristics in relation to UniCredit's loan portfolio as it originated from and is classified under bad loans mainly before 2009 from various banks which, at the time, belonged to the UniCredit Group (a significant number of banks under the perimeter of the former Capitalia), based on the underwriting, monitoring and recovery policies that were different from those later adopted by the UniCredit Group.
+For these reasons, and consistent with the characteristics of the portfolio, under the scope of the 2016-2019 Strategic Plan the adjustment of the treatment in the calculation of the LGD was considered for the Aspra and Legacy Portfolio in its entirety, not only for the component relating to the Fino Project amounting to €4.9 billion.